I Want To...

 The Physical Exam Teaching Associates (PETA) act as:

-- individuals trained to teach the techniques of basic physical examination (abdominal, neurology, cardiovascular and pulmonary)
+- individuals trained to teach the techniques of basic physical examination (abdominal, neurology, cardiovascular, pulmonary, musculoskeletal, head & neck (aka HEENT) and head-to-toe/multi-system).

 - patient models, providing students the chance to practice exam techniques